 Previously a Neuroendocrine Tumour Nurse Specialist, I was based at the Royal Free Hospital in London for 7 years and was responsible for the support, education and coordination of the management of day to day patient care.
 My educational role also expanded to other health care professionals both locally, nationally and internationally.
 I have worked on the production of various patient and medical educational tools and have coordinated a number of research studies for patients with Neuroendocrine Tumours.
 I set up a frontline nursing service holding regular screening, follow-up and emergency clinics.
 I am a member of UKINETS and other specialist neuroendocrine groups.

-Nurse Specialist – Patient Support, Information and Education Manager
+Specialist Nurse – Patient Support, Information & Education

 Nikie joined the NPF in November 2015.
 Nikie is responsible for supporting NET patients and their families throughout the U.K., whether face to face, through NET Natter groups, online or our advice line.